Renegades (One Ok Rock song): Music video

 The music video for "Renegades" was released alongside the single on 16 April 2021, and was directed by Toshi Atsunori.
 The official video was released on the Fueled by Ramen YouTube channel, while a Japanese version of the video was released simultaneously on the band's official channel.

 The video starts off with individuals in desperation, struggling and in complete despair.
 As the video showcases these individuals, who eventually come together to form "The Renegades" as the song describes.
 The band performs the song in a different setting altogther to begin with, though as the crowd forms, the cliff face openes up as the renegades walk towards the band and then back the way they came from, with the band following in tow.
 The frontman, Takahiro Moriuchi, singing the song as well as the other band members performing the song are then suddenly transported to a mountainous region as an artificial sun forms behind them as they sing the rest of the song, calling out to the renegades who walk towards them, before they stare at the sun and watch the band perform the final chorus as the video ends.

 The two major differences in the Japanese version of the music video is that there are Japanese subtitles and in the second pre-chorus lyrics "For all the lies and the burden that they put on us / All of the times that they told us to just because" were replaced with "Surikomare nuri kasanerareta / Uso wa bokura wo nomikonda".

 The Japanese video for the song surpassed 2 million views within the first 24 hours of being published.
 By the end of its first week, both videos (Japanese and International) would tally up to a combined total of 7.5 million views.

-As of June 2022, the combined total of the two videos tallies up to over 40 million views on YouTube.
+As of June 2024, the music videos for "Renegades" have over 55 million views on YouTube combined.